 Catch Up Premium Funding (2020-2021)

 As a result of the COVID-19 pandemic and the impact on partial school closures, the government announced funding to support children to continue to make progress with their education.
 Schools’ allocations were calculated on a per pupil basis, providing each mainstream school with a total of £80 for each pupil from Reception to Y11 for the academic year 2020-2021.
-Schools should use this funding for specific activities to support their pupils to catch up for lost teaching over the previous months, in line with the curriculum expectations for the next academic year.
-Schools can use their funding flexibly to suit their individual cohorts and circumstances.
+Schools were directed to use this funding for specific activities to support their pupils to catch up for lost teaching over the previous months, in line with the curriculum expectations for the next academic year.
+Schools were able to use their funding flexibly to suit their individual cohorts and circumstances.

-At CHJS, we have assessed the needs of our pupils on their return to school from partial school closures and identified emerging needs to target our catch up premium spend.
-Please see our Catch up Premium Document to demonstrate where our premium spend is targeted.
-Please note this is a working document which will be added to throughout the year as needs are responded to and evaluation takes place.
+At CHJS, we assessed the needs of our pupils on their return to school from partial school closures and identified emerging needs to target our catch up premium spend.
+Please see our Catch up Premium Document to demonstrate where our premium spend was targeted and the appropriate impact analysis.

 Here at Cockton Hill Junior School we believe that Physical Education, School Sport and Physical Activity (PESSPA) play a vital part in promoting social inclusion, healthy lifestyles and self confidence in our pupils.
 We want all children to enjoy sporting activities and continue to engage with these throughout their lives.